ccbrown/lessdb/README.md

 LessDB is a key-value store meant to be similar to DynamoDB in scale and robustness, but with significantly higher performance.

+It's more or less feature complete for single node setups, but not really suitable for production as high availability features are not yet implemented.

 ## Goals

 * Redundant Storage: All data is replicated at least 3 times across distinct data centers.